 Easy.
 Three to four hours return.
 Leave from White Horse Hill campsite.

-The Hooker Valley hike is the most popular hike in Mt Cook.
+The Hooker Valley hike is the most popular hike in Aoraki (Mt Cook).
 It’s very accessible even for those who aren’t used to hiking.
 I was surprised to find such a flat and easy 10-kilometre hike in an alpine mountain area.

 It may be a bit frustrating for experienced hikers to follow many people and queue to pass the bridges.
-But you forget everything as you get subjugated by the views of the valley and later on the Hooker Lake with Mount Cook in the background.
+But you forget everything as you get subjugated by the views of the valley and later on the Hooker Lake with Aoraki (Mount Cook) in the background.

-Although the Hooker Valley is an easy hike, I would still recommend to take it seriously.
+Although the Hooker Valley is an easy hike, I would still recommend taking it seriously.
 I’ve seen many people on the track without any hiking equipment at all.
 Keep in mind the weather can change quickly in the mountains, so you at least need extra clothes and water.

 2. Sealy Tarns